jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 **Incoming Recruiting Class National Rank:** 157th (14th)

-Missouri is retuning almost everybody and leads the SEC in contribution percentage for points, rebounds, assists and minutes.
+Missouri is retuning almost everybody and leads the SEC in contribution percentage for points, rebounds, assists, and minutes.
 There were times last season where it looked like the Tigers were showing signs of finally figuring things out in Columbia, but with every major player other than Reed Nikko returning, Cuonzo Martin's squad could finally be relevant.
 At the very least, Missouri has the title as the sleeper on lock for next season.

-I've mentioned several times throughout this post that I think experience will be more valuable than talent next season because of the uncertainty and likely loss of practice time, therefore I will not be shocked if Missouri uses that massive advantage to makes some noise this year.
+I've mentioned several times throughout this post that I think the experience will be more valuable than talent next season because of the uncertainty and likely loss of practice time, therefore I will not be shocked if Missouri uses that massive advantage to makes some noise this year.
 Now is the time to make the most of it, because with six seniors and three juniors next season and just a single low ranked recruit adding youth there might not be a better opportunity for the Tigers.

 {% include ad-content.html %}